ctarver/MIMOSA/README.md

 ## Using
-The main idea behind this repo is to create an object-oriented library of DSP modules that are independednt of any specific project or application.
+The main idea behind this repo is to create an object-oriented library of DSP modules that are independent of any specific project or application.
 Using these modules, we can create various applications to quickly prototype new ideas out in simulation.

 ## Citing.
 If you use any part of this project, please cite it as: